 a few pieced of software, you quickly pay the price of lack of transparency of what's going on on your

 Feature table explained

 1) Quick to set up and test

-are the quickest to set up and test.
+logon scripts in place already, it is the quickest to set up and test.
 The main reason is that logon scripts are the only method, whereby

 the scripts start as the current user, which means that you can